A Guide to Physical Therapy for Shoulder Pain

 The shoulder is an amazingly versatile joint.
 It has a greater range of motion than any other joint in the human body, allowing us the flexibility to climb mountains, do headstands, throw balls at over 100 miles per hour, paint beautiful murals, and embrace our loved ones.
 But this increased mobility can come at a cost.
 The shoulder is also one of the most easily injured joints.

 Approximately 20% of the population is experiencing shoulder pain at any given a time.1 This doesn't mean you have to settle for being uncomfortable.
-Let's review the potential causes of your shoulder pain and what you can proactively do about it!
+Let's review the potential causes of your shoulder pain and what you can proactively do about it with the help of a physical therapist.

 - The Complex Shoulder Joint